 This talk presents the individual components of the 2020 national seismic hazard model, including the seismic hazard maps, how they compare with previous studies, and seismic hazard results for UK.

 Dr Ilaria Mosca is a seismic hazard researcher in the seismology team of the British Geological Survey.
 She holds a Ph.D. in seismology from the University of Utrecht (the Netherlands) mapping seismic and thermo-chemical variations in the lower mantle using Monte Carlo approaches.
 After a PDRA in seismic tomography in Germany, since 2013 she has been working for BGS.
 Her work with BGS is on probabilistic seismic hazard analysis in terms of software and scientific developments, including catalogue analysis, ground motion modelling, and assessing realistic uncertainties for the various components of the hazard analysis, in the UK and worldwide.

 This evening meeting is organised by SECED and chaired by David Hawthorn (BGS).
 Non-members of the society are welcome to attend.
 Attendance at the meeting is free.
 The meeting will take place online via Microsoft Teams*.
-A link will be posted here closer to the event.

 * Microsoft Teams is freely available on all major platforms, including Windows, Linux, MacOS, Android and iOS.
 To download and install the software, follow this link.
 SECED is not sponsored by or otherwise affiliated with Microsoft, and we do not endorse any Microsoft products.